sethforprivacy/sethforprivacy.com/content/posts/switching-to-calyxos.md

 ***Why I like it***

-AntennaPod is a great open-source podcast app that shares a lot of it's UX with Pocket Casts, but is available through F-Droid.
+AntennaPod is a great open-source podcast app that shares a lot of its UX with Pocket Casts, but is available through F-Droid.
 I've just started using it, but so far it's an excellent FOSS replacement for Pocket Casts!

 ***Where to get it***